Managing Lifecycle User Roles

 - Unarchive - Immediately activates the selected roles and moves them to the Active tab.

 - Export - Generates a JSON file containing the metadata about the selected roles and any related configuration.
-When the generation has completed, select Download to save the metadata to a local file.
+When the file has been generated, select Download to save the metadata to a local file.

 -